Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Discussion

-Our simulations of transit spectra show that the variable cloud cover caused by traveling Rossby waves could affect transit depths, though for our chosen planets the effect is too small to be observable with current instruments. \cite{may_water_2021} reported a transit depth variation due to cloud cover on the order of 10 ppm for their 10$^{-4}$ bars of CO$_2$ TRAPPIST-1e simulation with ExoCAM \citep{wolf_exocam_2022}, which is comparable to the THAI Hab 1 set-up \citep{sergeev_trappist-1_2022} and to our Control TRAP-1e experiment.
-THAI Part III \citep{fauchez_trappist_2021} found the standard deviation of the variation of the continuum level for Hab 1 to be 3 ppm for ExoCAM and 1 ppm for the UM, compared to our min-max difference of 1.26 ppm for for the 2.7 $\mu$m feature.
-The slightly smaller degree of variation in our results compared to \cite{may_water_2021} is in line with the finding in \cite{sergeev_trappist-1_2022} and \cite{fauchez_trappist_2021} that ExoCAM displays the greatest degree of cloud variability out of the four models included in the comparison.
+Our simulations of transit spectra show that the variable cloud cover caused by traveling Rossby waves could affect transit depths, though for our chosen planets the effect is too small to be observable with current instruments. \cite{may_water_2021} reported a transit depth variation due to cloud cover on the order of 10 ppm for their 10$^{-4}$ bars of CO$_2$ (with one bar of N$_2$ TRAPPIST-1e simulation with ExoCAM \citep{wolf_exocam_2022}, which is comparable to the THAI Hab 1 set-up \citep{sergeev_trappist-1_2022} and to our Control TRAP-1e experiment.
+THAI Part III \citep{fauchez_trappist_2021} found the standard deviation of the variation of the continuum level for Hab 1 to be 3 ppm for ExoCAM and 1 ppm for the UM, compared to our min-max difference of 1.26 ppm for for the 2.7 $\mu$m feature. \cite{song_asymmetry_2021} found the amplitude of temporal variability in their simulated transmission spectra, also for data generated by ExoCAM, to be on the order of 20 ppm.
+The slightly smaller degree of variation in our results compared to \cite{may_water_2021} and \cite{song_asymmetry_2021} is in line with the finding in \cite{sergeev_trappist-1_2022} and \cite{fauchez_trappist_2021} that ExoCAM displays the greatest degree of cloud variability out of the four models included in the comparison.
 Our quantitative findings agree with the results of these previous works and support the conclusion that atmospheric variability due to clouds will be below the noise floor of JWST.